San Diego Zoo: Features

 The zoo offers a guided tour bus that traverses 75% of the park.
 There is also an overhead gondola lift called the Skyfari, providing an aerial view of the zoo.
 The Skyfari was built in 1969 by the Von Roll tramway company of Bern, Switzerland.
 The San Diego Zoo Skyfari is a Von Roll type 101.

 Exhibits at the zoo are often designed around a particular habitat.
 The same exhibit may feature many different animals that can be found side by side in the wild, along with native plant life.
 Exhibits range from an African rain forest (featuring gorillas) to the Arctic taiga and tundra in the summertime (featuring polar bears).
 Some of the largest free-flight aviaries in existence are here, including the Owens Aviary and the Scripps Aviary.
 Many exhibits are "natural", with invisible wires and darkened blinds (to view birds), and accessible pools and open-air moats (for large mammals).

+The San Diego Zoo also operates the San Diego Zoo Safari Park (formerly the San Diego Wild Animal Park), a nearly 2000-acre park located 30 miles northeast of the Zoo near Escondido, which features animals in more expansive, open areas than the zoo's urban 100 acres can provide.
+Exhibits are themed mainly around Asia, Africa, and Australia, with the five largest being 100- to 200-acre "savannas"; these mixed-species field exhibits feature grassy rolling hills, canyons, lakes, and rocky outcrops to give the animals a more naturalistic, enriching home.
+This approach has brought the Safari Park much-breeding success, and (in an effort to maintain fresh bloodlines) animals are regularly relocated between the two locations.
+The San Diego facilities also actively exchange animals with other zoos around the world, in accordance with Species Survival Plan (SSP) recommendations.

-The San Diego Zoo also operates the San Diego Zoo Safari Park, which displays animals in a more expansive, open setting than at the zoo.
-Animals are regularly exchanged between the two locations, as well as between San Diego Zoo and other zoos around the world, usually in accordance with Species Survival Plan recommendations.
-San Diego Zoo has one of the world's largest and most diverse animal collections; however, the number of animal species held has reduced over the past two decades from 860 to approximately 650.
-This comes as exhibits are redeveloped into larger, more natural displays, and as a number of animals are transitioned to San Diego Zoo Safari Park.
+San Diego has one of the world's largest and most diverse animal collections; however, the total number of animal species in the collection has been reduced somewhat over the past two decades (2000–2020), from around 860 to approximately 650.
+This comes as exhibits are redeveloped into more spacious, naturalistic areas, and as several animals are transitioned to the Safari Park.

 The temperate, sunny maritime climate of California is well suited to many plants and animals.
-Besides an extensive collection of birds, reptiles, and mammals, it also maintains its grounds as an arboretum, with a rare plant collection.
 The zoo is also an accredited botanical garden; the botanical collection includes more than 700,000 exotic plants.
 As part of its gardening effort, some rare animal foods are grown at the zoo.
 For example, 40 varieties of bamboo were raised for the pandas when they were at the zoo on long-term loan from China.
 It also maintains 18 varieties of eucalyptus trees to feed its koalas.

 Keepers and most other employees at the San Diego Zoo are members of Teamsters Union Local 481.

 Exhibits

-The zoo is expected to open a new exhibit, the Sanford's Children Zoo, sometime in 2021.